What type of Course is it?

 On completion of the course students should have:

-This Specialist Diploma consists of four inter-related taught modules and a project, each worth 6 ECTS, giving a total of 30 ECTS.
-The course allows students to develop specialist knowledge of the human body and to develop transferable and soft skills.
+This Specialist Diploma consists of four inter-related taught modules, each worth 5 ECTS, and a project worth 10 ECTS giving a total of 30 ECTS.
+The course allows students to develop specialist knowledge of lean and quality systems and to hone relevant technical and soft skills.

 The four taught modules are:

-The project topic is chosen by you in consultation with your supervisor.
+The project topic is chosen by you in consultation with your supervisor and will be company based where possible.

 Assessment of the taught modules is through continuous assignments, written examinations and in some cases practical laboratory sessions.
 Exams take place at the end of each semester.
 The project is assessed through staged delivery of a project report.
 The award mark is based on an average result of all five modules.

-The fees for the course are 1,900 euro for EU students and 2,400 euro for non-EU students.
+The Fees for the programme are 2,060 euro for the programme for EU students and 2,500 euro for non-E.U students.
 This fee includes:

 - Tuition fees